etsang647/covid-19-map/README.md

-# covid-19-map
+# COVID-19 Map

-An interactive map of COVID-19 cases in the United States (will be hosted soon).
+An interactive map of COVID-19 cases in the United States (will be hosted soon!).

 ## To build the project locally: